-The Race Direction has the authority to penalise automatically riders, teams' personnel, officials, promoters/organisers and all the persons involved in any capacity whatsoever in an event or in the Championship, for:
+The Race Direction has the authority to penalise automatically riders, teams' personnel, officials, Event promoters/Event organisers and all the persons involved in any capacity whatsoever in an event or in the Championship, for:

-- infringements of the Regulations. - any voluntary or involuntary action or deed accomplished by a person or a group of persons during a meeting, contrary to the current Regulations or instructions given by an official of the meeting. - any corrupt or fraudulent act, or any action prejudicial to the interests of the meetings or of the sport, carried out by a person or a group of persons occurring during an event. - any voluntary or involuntary action of Officials and Promoters/ Organisers for having been unable to ensure the smooth and efficient running of the event or for serious breaches of the Regulations and Protocols covering the event organisation.
+- infringements of the Regulations. - any voluntary or involuntary action or deed accomplished by a person or a group of persons during a meeting, contrary to the current Regulations or instructions given by an official of the meeting including all protocols, notices and other instructions communicated by Officials in writing or via electronic means. - any corrupt or fraudulent act, or any action prejudicial to the interests of the meetings or of the sport, carried out by a person or a group of persons occurring during an event. - any voluntary or involuntary action of Officials and Event Promoters/ Event Organisers for having been unable to ensure the smooth and efficient running of the event or for serious breaches of the Regulations and Protocols covering the event organisation.